thunlp/Auto_CLIWC/README.md

 the original C-LIWC file.
-Because the original contains part of speech (POS) categories such as _verb_, _adverb_, and _auxverb_, we believe it is more accurate to utilize POS tagging programs when conducting text analysis in a given text, so we delete POS categories in our experiment.
+Because the original contains part of speech (POS) categories such as _verb_, _adverb_, and _auxverb_, we believe it is more accurate to utilize POS tagging programs when conducting text analysis in a given text.
+Therefore, we delete POS categories in our experiment.
 Furthermore, the hierarchical structure is slightly different from the original English version of LIWC, so we altered the hierarchical structure based on the English LIWC.